gmacario/easy-build/build-yocto-genivi/README.md

     $GENIVI/poky/scripts/runqemu gemini-image qemux86-x64

-## Creating a .VDI image for QEMU and VirtualBox

-This works only for `MACHINE=qemux86`

-Review the `create_vdi.sh` script to adjust the configurable parameters, then run

-    ./create_vdi.sh

-## Committing the image after building the Yocto GENIVI Baseline
+## (Optional) Committing the image after building the Yocto GENIVI Baseline

 If the previous commands were successful, exit the container, then execute the following commands to persist the container into a Docker image: